Applicants apply via Biomedical Graduate Studies.

 Stipend and Tuition

 All PGG students maintaining satisfactory academic progress receive financial support until they have completed all PhD requirements.
 This includes a twelve-month stipend plus tuition, fees, and health insurance.
-The amount of the stipend, which varies from year to year, is $30,500 for the 2012-2013 academic year.
+The amount of the stipend, which varies from year to year, will be $32,000 in the 2017-2018 fiscal year.

 Some PGG students hold individual fellowships awarded by such organizations as the National Institutes of Health (NIH), National Science Foundation (NSF), the Ford Foundation, and the Pharmaceutical Research and Manufacturers of America Foundation (now called PhRMA).
 Most pre-thesis students are subsidized by training grants awarded to the PGG or to other programs at the University by the NIH.
 Penn is once again the number one recipient of NIH funding.
 All students are encouraged to apply for graduate training fellowships during their graduate studies.
 A comprehensive list of fellowships and Ph.D. training support can be found